Flight attendant: Cabin air quality

 Poor cabin air quality is a subject of ongoing study in relation to symptoms such as headache, fatigue, fever, and respiratory difficulties among many others that have been reported by flight attendants, particularly on long-haul routes.
 There is also much concern regarding the transmission of contagious diseases, particularly tuberculosis.
 An open question remains whether these complaints are due to poor cabin air quality or to other factors inherent in flights, such as lowered barometric pressure, hypoxia, low humidity, etc. Other chemical contaminants found in the cabin may include engine leakages, pesticides and flame retardants, which contain compounds that may act as hormone disruptors and increase the risk of some cancers.

 Sleep disruption

 Flight attendants often have disrupted sleep cycles.
 They are more likely to have disruptions in their sleep patterns because they may work at night, cross time zones, and have irregular schedules.
 There is some evidence linking sleep disruptions to increased cancer risk.
 Flight attendants may also have different lifestyle behaviours related to diet, physical activity, and health care than the general population which could affect overall health and cancer risk.

 Secondhand tobacco smoke

-Many of the flight attendants working today were exposed to second-hand in-flight smoke until 1998 with partial smoking bans enacted in 1988.
-The long-term effects of this historical secondhand smoke exposure have not been well characterized.
+Many of the flight attendants working today were exposed to second-hand in-flight smoke before smoking bans were enacted in the late 20th and early 21st century.
+The long-term effects of this historical secondhand smoke exposure have not been well characterised.